 The main, freshwater pool falls in line with the hotel’s organic ethos by resembling a natural lagoon, shaded by swaying palms and with direct access to the beach.
 For adults only, its Balinese-style, double day-beds help set the grown-up tone.
 All rooms except the Jungle Rock villas also have their own private pools, so there’s no risk of early-morning sprints for the sunloungers.

 Set in the surrounding rainforest, the Jungle Spa has two open, airy treatment rooms – ideal for honeymooners and more-established Smiths seeking sanctuary.
 There’s no nerve-jangling spa music here either: natural streams and birdsong are your only accoutrements.
 Thailand’s natural skincare specialists Thann supply the products for treatments that span from facials and four-handed massages.
-A yoga platform and gym are on hand for woodland workouts.
+A yoga sala and gym are on hand for woodland workouts.

 Soludos espadrilles and Kate Spade straw hat, with lots of light, layered linen.

 The resort uses natural spring water from a mountain stream to supply bathrooms and for drinking water (after filtering).
-A solar-power system is used to for heating it and glass bottles are provided instead of plastic.
+A solar-power system is used for heating it and glass bottles are provided instead of plastic.

 The wooden-slatted, open-air design of the Sen Restaurant means that sea views are in strong supply.
 Tables look out over the hotel’s private pier towards the bay and its string of humpback islands.
 As the tide ebbs, large rocky, boulders emerge.

 Off-duty Alice Temperley: flowing fabrics and a free spirit.